arhcf/pswai/README.md

  * You need to get a plate solver.
 The [astrometry.net](https://github.com/dstndstn/astrometry.net "Astrometry.net") platesolver is used here as an example but you can use any other by modifying the take_pic_solve scripts.
  * Required python libraries like python-cwiid (used by remote.py for the wiimote connect)
  * lftp to get the files from the Xiaomy Yi Action cam.
- * The setup here assumes you computer uses Wifi to connect to the camera, and an ethernet connection to connect to your home network.
+ * The setup here assumes your computer uses Wifi to connect to the camera, and an ethernet connection to connect to your home network ie you need two network connections.
+You could also do it with one network connection by having the Yi connect to your local network, but it has a terrible range, and the image will take a long time downloading, making the plate solve lag a lot longer.
+If you want to do that look at the nutseynuts site in the link below on how to connect to a local network.
+You would also have to set XYIIP appropriately.

  ## How to run
  * Use the Xiaomi Yi app to connect to the camera, learn how to use the app, update to the lastest firmware etc.